 The Pride Timeline outlines key moments in history related to the 2SLGBTQ+ community at Carleton, and in the greater Ottawa area.
 It is the culmination of hundreds of hours of research – including archives dating back to the 1960 – and interviews with dozens of members of the 2SLGBTQ+ community – both past and present.

 The Pride Timeline is an interactive and living document.
 Click through each item to learn more about the history of Pride and the 2SLGBTQ+ community at Carleton.
-This timeline will be periodically updated as both research continues, and new initiatives are launched to celebrate and support 2SLGBTQ+ members of the Carleton community.
+This timeline will be updated periodically to include newfound history and any new initiatives that are launched to celebrate and support 2SLGBTQ+ members of the Carleton community.

 Navigating the Pride Timeline

-- Scroll through the timeline to see stories about the 2SLGBTQIA+ community.
+- Scroll through the timeline to see historical recounts from the 2SLGBTQIA+ community.